-Uglies® brand is uniquely committed to reducing food waste (purpose) and fighting hunger (cuase).
+Uglies® brand is uniquely committed to reducing food waste (purpose) and fighting hunger (cause).
 10% of proceeds are donated to VivaKids to help fight hunger and break the cycle of poverty.

 Dieffenbach's Potato Chips Inc. began construction on its multi-million dollar project that included both a new distribution center and additional production lines.

-Dieffenbach’s Potato Chips' new warehouse and processing plant opens.
-In total, the new facility is 106,000 square feet and will house the company's DSD (Direct Store Delivery) operations, their national distribution for both company and private label brands, and a new state of the art manufacturing line that is capable of processing more than 15 million pounds of potatoes annually.
+Dieffenbach’s Potato Chips new warehouse and processing plant opens.
+In total, the new facility is 106,000 square feet and is home to the company's DSD (Direct Store Delivery) operations, their national distribution for both company and private label brands, and a new state of the art manufacturing line that is capable of processing more than 15 million pounds of potatoes annually.
 The future plans for the site would increase that capacity to 200 million lbs.

 Redesign and reintroduction of The One Potato Two Potato premium line, focusing on sweet potato and other root chips such as parsnips, taro, yuca and batata.

 Through the generations, Mark’s son, Elam, and now grandson, Nevin, continue to use the family recipe to produce the best tasting kettle chips, sweet potato chips and root vegetable chips made with the finest hand-selected ingredients.

 The exhaust pipe was directly over the cooker and the potatoes were stored under the porch on the side of the house.